skandium/CarND-Traffic-Sign-Classification/WRITEUP.md

 * training set accuracy of 97.2%
 * validation set accuracy of 99.0%
 * test set accuracy of 96.3%

-The performance is notably lower on both training and test sets because we run so few epochs in this notebook.
-The model is underfitting with respect to the larger data sets.
-I had some troubles with exporting my models across computers so the "real" results are not presented here.
-However, on a more powerful machine, the results (with the exact same architecture trained for ~5 hours on NVIDIA GTX TITAN X) were:
-* training set accuracy of 99.3%
-* validation set accuracy of 99.3%
-* test set accuracy of **99.3**%

 This surpasses human level (98.8%) and also Yann LeCun's 2011 benchmark (99.1%) while using a different architecture approach so it is admissible.
 However, ensembles or more complex architectures (see Haloi 2016) can get a far higher score.
 One should also spend far more time on preprocessing.